indieSoftware/Navigator/README.md

 ```
 In this case, should `navigator.navigate(to: HomeDestinations.page3)` be called, Navigator will automatically present that view in a sheet.
 All other views will be pushed onto the navigation stack.

-The current navigation methods are: .push (default), .sheet, .cover, and .send.
+The current navigation methods are: .push (default), .sheet, .managedSheet, .cover, .managedCover, and .send.

 Predefined methods can be overridden using Navigator's `navigate(to:method:)` function.